abd0-omar/contact-form/frontend/src/content/blog/Astro-Rust.md

 # Integrating Rust with Astro Using Rinja
 This post is fully inspired by [go-templates-with-astro](https://www.wingravity.com/blog/go-templates-with-astro).

-We'll walk through how to integrate a Rust backend (using Axum) with Astro frontend, leveraging the [Rinja](https://rinja.readthedocs.io/) templating engine with custom syntax to avoid conflicts.
+We'll walk through how to inject data from Rust to [Astro](https://astro.build) with the help of [Rinja](https://rinja.readthedocs.io/) templating engine.

 ## Prerequisites